Navezjt/sd-webui-reactor/README.md

 The developers of this software are aware of its possible unethical applicaitons and are committed to take preventative measures against them.
 We will continue to develop this project in the positive direction while adhering to law and ethics.

 Users of this software are expected to use this software responsibly while abiding the local law.
-If face of a real person is being used, users are suggested to get consent from the concerned person and clearly mention that it is a deepfake when posting content online. **Developers of this software will not be responsible for actions of end-users.**
+If face of a real person is being used, users are suggested to get consent from the concerned person and clearly mention that it is a deepfake when posting content online. **Developers of this software are not responsible for actions of end-users.**

 ## Installation